 The BASE function uses the following arguments:

-- Number (required argument) – It is the number that we wish to convert.
+Number (required argument) – This is the number that we wish to convert.
 The number should be an integer and greater than or equal to 0 and less than 2^53.

-- Min_length (optional argument) – It is the minimum length of the string returned.
+Min_length (optional argument) – This is the minimum length of the string returned.
 If specified, it must be an integer greater than or equal to 0.

 How to use the BASE Function in Excel?